xwying/torchshow/README.md

 # TensorShow

 Tensorshow visualizes your data in one line of code.
-It is developed to helped debugging Computer Vision project.
+It is designed to help debugging Computer Vision project.

 Tensorshow automatically infers the type of a tensor such as RGB images, grayscale images, binary masks, categorical masks (automatically apply color palette), etc. and perform necessary unnormalization if needed.